-On behalf of the Board of Directors, I wish to extend our appreciation to our outstanding management team and staff for their dedication, hard work and dedication to delivering excellence.
-I would like to express our sincere gratitude to our valued customers, agents and brokers for their continued support and contribution to our achievements.
+On behalf of the Board of Directors, I would like to take this opportunity to recognize and thank all who have contributed towards making National Insurance what it is today.
+I wish to specially recognize our outstanding management team and staff for their commitment, hard work and dedication.
+I would like also to express our gratitude to our valued customers, agents and brokers for their continued support and contribution to our success.

-As always, I would like to convey our outmost thanks to the Autoriti Monetari Brunei Darussalam (AMBD) as well as to the Brunei Insurance and Takaful Association (BITA) for their guidance and contribution to the development of the local insurance industry.
+As always, I would like to acknowledge and thank to the Autoriti Monetari Brunei Darussalam (AMBD) as well as to the Brunei Insurance and Takaful Association (BITA) for their guidance and contribution to the development of the local insurance industry.